David Levien: Short stories

 In 2015, Levien published the short story "Knock Out Whist," which was nominated by Best American Mystery Stories 2016 as an honorable mention.
 His story "Einstein's Sabbath" was published in The Darkling Halls of Ivy anthology in 2020.

 Television

-Showtime's drama series, Billions, created by David Levien, Brian Koppelman, and Andrew Ross Sorkin, and starring Paul Giamatti and Damian Lewis, premiered to strong reviews in 2016.
-The show is now in its fifth season and was renewed for a sixth in 2020.
+Showtime's drama series, Billions, created by David Levien, Brian Koppelman, and Andrew Ross Sorkin, and starring Paul Giamatti and Damian Lewis, premiered in 2016.